 Philip Astley Centre opens in Newcastle-under-Lyme to celebrate the Father of the Circus.

 More than 250 years ago, Philip Astley invented the circus as we know it today.
-Two and a half centuries later, on 9 March, a Philip Astley Centre will open in his hometown of Newcastle-under-Lyme to celebrate his legacy as the original greatest showman.
+Two and a half centuries later, on 9 March, a Philip Astley Centre opened in his hometown of Newcastle-under-Lyme to celebrate his legacy as the original greatest showman.

 Giving new life to a formerly derelict shop, the Staffordshire visitor centre will host exhibitions, talks and circus workshops.